 *Mount Toubkal is a mountain peak in Morocco and is the highest peak in the High Atlas Mountains.
 High Atlas is the highest mountain range in North Africa and runs diagonally across Morocco, from the Atlantic coast northeast of Agadir to northern Algeria.
 In Berber, it’s called Idraren Draren (Mountains of Mountains).
 There are several summits higher than 4000m in the range.

 The high Atlas mountain is one of the world’s great trekking ranges.
-Beauty and adventure, diversity and challenge are all to be found here.
+Beauty and adventure, diversity, and challenges are all found here.
 The route you choose, however, will depend upon some factors.
 These will include not only the season but also your level of fitness.
 You should even think carefully about your reasons for visiting the Atlas.
 If you wish to reach the roof of North Africa, make Mount Toubkal climb.

 Toubkal is a stark but exceptionally striking region.
-The views from the summit of Mount Toubkal provide an excellent opportunity to see the way in which the Atlas mountains form a spine across the length of Morocco, dividing a gleaming Atlantic coast to the north and west from the scorching vastness of Saharan Africa to the south and east.
+The views from the summit of Mount Toubkal provide an excellent opportunity to see how the Atlas mountains form a spine across the length of Morocco, dividing a gleaming Atlantic coast to the north and west from the scorching vastness of Saharan Africa to the south and east.